Salmonella recalls: Everything that's been recalled for potential Salmonella contamination

 Raw Turkey

-Ninety (90) people have been infected with Salmonella across 26 states due to raw turkey pet food, raw turkey products, and live turkeys.
+CDC is not advising that consumers avoid eating properly cooked turkey products, or that retailers stop selling raw turkey products, but ninety (90) people were infected with Salmonella across 26 states due to raw turkey pet food, raw turkey products, and live turkeys.
+So long as the turkey is thoroughly cooked, no danger should be present.

-More than 200 million eggs from Rose Acre Farms of Seymour, Ind., were recalled in April due to possible contamination with salmonella.
-As of April, 22 illnesses were reported.

 Symptoms of Salmonella include diarrhea, fever, and stomach cramps that occur 12 to 72 hours after being exposed and the illness usually lasts 4 to 7 days.
 Most people recover without treatment, but some experience worse symptoms and may need to be hospitalized.

-Note: Editor's Note: In a previous version of this story, we did not clarify that raw turkey has not been recalled and that there is no recommendation to avoid it so long as it is thoroughly cooked.